NoNotNotes/Yuubi/content/CMPA/Normal OB.md

 1. **Corpora Cavernosa** (two columns): lateral columns located on either side and in front of the urethra
 2. **Corpus Spongiosum** (one column): posterior column, which contains the urethra.
 The tip is expanded to form the glans penis.
 The skin at the end of the penis is folded back on itself above the glans penis to form the prepuce (foreskin), a movable double fold.

-Stimulation of the parasympathetic causes contraction of the ischiocavernous muscle, which prevents the return of venous blood from the cavernous sinuses.
+Stimulation of the parasympathetic system causes contraction of the ischiocavernous muscle, which prevents the return of venous blood from the cavernous sinuses.
 The blood vessels engorge, and the penis becomes elongated, thickened, and stiff.
 If stimulation is intense, there is rhythmic contraction of the penile muscles, resulting in the forceful and sudden expulsion of semen, a phenomenon called **ejaculation**.
 - Released with ejaculation is about **2 to 4 mL** (or 1.25 to 5 mL) **of semen** containing about **100 million sperm per mL**, of which about **20% to 25% are likely abnormal**; sperms move at a speed of 2 to 3 mm per minute.
 In a single ejaculation, the male deposits approximately 200 to 400 million spermatozoa in the vagina, of which fewer than 200 actually reach the ampulla.
 - A successful sperm can fertilize an ovum in 5 to 30 minutes after ejaculation.
 - Volume and force of ejaculate varies due to some factors: